J. Steven Reznick Diversity and Psychological Research Grant

 How to Apply

-Applications are due November 15, 2017.
-Funds in the amount of $4,000 will be distributed to a single recipient of this award in Spring 2018.
-To apply, fill out an online application by November 15.
-A PDF of the application is available so that interested students may view the components, but please note that only online applications will be accepted.
+Applications will be due this Fall.
+Funds in the amount of $2,000 will be distributed to each of two (2) recipients of this award in Spring 2019.
+To apply, fill out an online application by November 21, 2018.

 Have an additional question?
 Please check out our FAQs about the Reznick Grant [PDF].

 Questions regarding the Reznick Diversity and Psychological Research Grant may be directed to Dr. Anna Bardone-Cone.

 The J. Steven Reznick Diversity and Psychological Research Grant honors Dr. Reznick, a close friend and colleague in the Department of Psychology and Neuroscience.
 He earned his B.A. in Psychology from UNC Chapel Hill, M.A. from Wake Forest University, and Ph.D. from University of Colorado.
 He was a proud alumnus of UNC Chapel Hill and served on our faculty from 1998 until his death in 2016.
 Dr. Reznick made many contributions to enriching diversity in student experiences at Carolina and we thank him for his lifelong commitment to education, research, and Carolina.